 Horowitz founded two active employee resource groups at the Department of Energy: POWER (Professional Opportunities for Women in Energy Realized) and the Emerging Professionals Group.
 From 2015 - 2017 she served as the Special Advisor on workforce issues for Deputy Secretary of Energy Dr. Elizabeth Sherwood-Randall.
 She has also previously worked in the Under Secretary for Management and Performance and the Office of Economic Impact and Diversity.

 Horowitz created the STEM Rising: Women @ Energy series, featuring profiles of women from the agency who work in STEM careers.
-She assists C3E International, a dual-hatted effort of the International Energy Agency and the Clean Energy Ministerial to advance the transition to a clean energy economy by engaging more women in clean energy, and is involved with the U.S. C3E Initiative as an award reviewer and communication.
+She was critical to establishing the Equality in Energy Transitions Initiative, a dual-hatted effort of the International Energy Agency and the Clean Energy Ministerial to advance the transition to a clean energy economy by engaging more women in clean energy, and is involved with the U.S. C3E Initiative as an award reviewer and communication.
 During the Obama Administration she was a DOE designee to the White House Council on Women and Girls.
 Horowitz was a U.S. delegate to the APEC Women in the Economy Forum in 2014 in Beijing, China.

 Horowitz has a BA in Political Science from the University of Portland and a Masters of Government from Johns Hopkins University.